dungpro96bn/mintoku-biz/wp-content/plugins/contact-form-7-multi-step-module/readme.txt

 When checkboxes are not checked they aren't submitted through the form so the last step of the form doesn't know the unchecked checkbox field exists.
 To get around this issue add a hidden form tag like `[hidden field-name]` to the last step.
 This way the last step will either submit the previously set value or a blank value.

 == Changelog ==

+= 4.4.1 =
+* fixed error when cookie has an array in it.
+* updated tag generator to be compatible with CF7 6.0.
+* updated Freemius.

+= 4.4 =
+* fixed checkbox and radio free text not saving between forms.
+* Upped minimum CF7 version to 5.2.
+* updated Freemius.

+= 4.3.1 =
+* fixed PHP warning.
+* updated Freemius.

+= 4.3 =
+* added multiform form tags to Mail tab.
+Thanks to @tkc49!
+* updated Freemius.

+= 4.2.1 =
+* fixed PHP warning.
+* updated checkboxes to trigger the checked event when form is repopulated.

 = 4.2 =
 * fixed multiform tags for CF7 5.7.3.